Private Cloud and Linux Microsoft Unix BSD and macOS

 • Compatibility: Limited adoption means fewer third-party tools and integrations.

-While macOS is not a conventional choice for private clouds, it excels in creative and specialized workflows.
+While macOS is not a conventional choice for enterprise clouds, it excels in creative and specialized workflows.

 Example Use Case: Creative Studios

-A media production company uses macOS-based private clouds to host video rendering and editing software. macOS provides the perfect ecosystem for running Final Cut Pro and integrating seamlessly with other Apple devices.
+A media production company uses macOS-based enterprise clouds to host video rendering and editing software. macOS provides the perfect ecosystem for running Final Cut Pro and integrating seamlessly with other Apple devices.

 Strengths